solidusio-contrib/solidus_gdpr/README.md

 ##### Configuring serializers

-solidus_gdpr has a very basic built-in serializer framework.
+solidus_gdpr has a very basic built-in serialization framework.
 These serializers are used to convert ActiveRecord objects or other data structures to JSON for GDPR data exports.

 You can extend and/or override the serializers via the `serializers` configuration option: